RobotEdh/Yolov-4/README.md

 The specifc Yolo output layers *yolo_139*, *yolo_150* and *yolo_161* are not defined in my Tensorflow model because they handle cutomized processing.
 So I have defined no activation for these layers but I have built the corresponding processing in a specifig python function run after the model prediction.

 ## 2. Get and compute the weights
-The yolo weight have been retreived from the xxx.
+The yolo weight have been retreived from https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights.

 The file contain the kernel weights but also the biases and the Batch Normalisation parameters scale, mean and var.

 Instead of adding Batch normalisation layers into the model, I have directly normalized the weights and biases with the values of scale, mean and var.